nilesOien/sunWatch/README.txt

-# sunWatch
-A Chrome browser extension that is the equivalent of the streamLit example in the other repo

 This is an extension for the Chrome browser that allows the display of the status of the NSO GONG H-Alpha stations.